 The original Miss ‘dogkisses’ is Ruthie Mae.
 She’s from a royal bloodline!
 I don’t know how such a grand dog ended up at the shelter, but she did, and I am one lucky woman to have met and adopted her!

-Ruthie is, by my personal declaration and imagination, with a little help from a friend, an Egyptian Beetle Hound Insect Hunter!
-This makes her a very special dog!
+Ruthie has been declared an Egyptian Beetle Hound Insect Hunter!
+This makes her a very special dog.